staffoffrost/lbdate/README.md

 ## Why This Package Exist

 - You may have an old DB that stores local time and the client is sending you UTC dates.
-- You may want to send date time offset with the date itself and avoid work around with http headers, interceptors or boilerplate server side logic.
+- You may want to send date time offset with the date itself and avoid work around with http headers, interceptors or boilerplate server side code.
-- Basically you may want to be in control about what JavaScript is doing with your dates when it stringifies them.
+- You may just want to be in control about what JavaScript is doing with your dates when it stringifies them.

 ## How It Works

-LbDate will clone the native toJSON method to newly defined toNativeJSON method on the Date's object prototype.
+LbDate will clone the native toJSON method to the newly defined toNativeJSON method name (can be changed) on the Date's object prototype.
 Then it will override the native toJSON method based on the given options.

 ## Documentation